But babies are much more than survival machines.

-Psychologists have a method of testing for this understanding, and it’s called the Still Face paradigm.
-The procedure begins with an adult interacting in a normal way with the baby.
+An adult -- typically the caregiver -- is asked to interact in a normal way with the baby.
 Then the adult suddenly adopts a neutral facial expression.

-If I follow your gaze, I can infer all sorts of information: What you are looking at, how you feel about it, and what you might do next.
+If I follow your gaze, I can figure out all sorts of things: What you are looking at, what your intentions are, and what you might do next.

-In one experiment, Teresa Farroni and colleagues showed newborn babies (ranging in age from 2 to 5 days) pictures of some crude, cartoonish faces with large eyes.
+In one experiment, Teresa Farroni and colleagues showed new babies (ranging in age from 2 to 5 days) pictures of some crude, cartoonish faces with large eyes.
 The pupils of these cartoonish eyes could move from side to side, giving the appearance of a shifting gaze.
-There were two conditions:
+There were two conditions.

 As the infants watched these pictures, their eye movements were captured on videotape.
 In this way, the researchers were able to measure the infants’ saccades—rapid, darting movements of the eye that are often involuntary and unconscious.

 The results supported the idea that newborns pay attention to gaze.
 When the infants were cued by gaze, they were faster to make saccades to the bull’s-eye (Farroni et al 2004).

 In 1983, Andrew Meltzoff and Keith Moore performed a landmark experiment.

 They presented babies (ranging in age from 1 hour to 3 days old) with video playbacks of a stranger making faces.